Michoacán: Formation of the Purépecha Empire

 The population sizes of the various language speakers in the Pátzcuaro basin differed significantly by c.
 1200 AD, and among them the Nahuatl-speaking Chichimecs, that is the Uacúsecha of Pátzcuaro city, were small in number.
-Competition between the elites of these Chichimecs for access to basic resources led to several wars which resulted in the concentration pf political and economic power among the Uacúsecha, with the warrior-leader Tariácuri uniting the various polities of the Pátzcuaro basin into a single state over the course of c.
+Competition between the elites of these Chichimecs for access to basic resources led to several wars which resulted in the concentration of political and economic power among the Uacúsecha, with the warrior-leader Tariácuri uniting the various polities of the Pátzcuaro basin into a single state over the course of c.
 1300 to c.
 1350 AD.

 After Tiariacuri's death, his son and his nephews continued to expand the state he founded outside of the Pátzcuaro basin, and initiated the political and economic changes which saw the foundation of the Purépecha Empire.

 During the Middle Postclassic Period, the number of sites in the Purépecha Empire increased and the inhabited area increased twice, with many of the new sites being located on newly exposed islands and on fertile lake soil exposed by a phase of decrease in lake water levels.
 During the later Postclassic, these sites were flooded, and the settlements moved to the new lakeshore and to highly fertile agricultural areas, causing the number of sites and inhabited area to again double in size, leading to the maximum expansions of Urichu, Pareo and the whole exposed island of Xarácuaro, as well as densely occupied towns with public architecture at Tocuaro, Arocutin, Charahuen, and Ajuno (Axuni).

 Thus, the population density of Michoacán peaked during the Late Postclassic, and the largest and most densely populated settlements, including both ceremonial centres and cities, date from this period.